The Wendy's Company (WEN) Shares Down Despite Recent Market Volatility

 - +27.91 for the gross margin

-In conclusion, The Wendy’s Company (WEN) has seen mixed performance in recent times.
+In conclusion, The Wendy’s Company (WEN) has seen bad performance in recent times.
 Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
-It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.
+It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.